Surya-Raghuram/QR-Attendance-App/README.md

 3. **Configure Firebase**
 - Follow the Firebase setup instructions above
-- Update `firebase_options.dart` with your project details
+- Update `firebase_options.dart` with your project details from the `google-services.json`.

 4. **Run the app**
 ```bash